idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - When people are upset/demoralized/angry, often ICs know before managers as people don't tell managers.
 Sharing this with a manager is great so they can take action.
 - Give feedback, especially hard feedback.

-### How does a dev find out if they’d be good at or enjoy being a manager?
+### How does a dev find out if they’d be good at or enjoy being a manager

 **Preview as much as you can:**